 “Our current view is that the three RPMs proposed by the UNC621 Modifications (other than the elements we have compliance concerns about) are better approaches to the recovery of network costs than the status quo.
 This is because all users who benefit from access to a safe, reliable, flexible gas transmission network would more equally share the costs of the network in proportion to their ability to use it.”

-NEED A SUMMARY TO CLOSE THIS SECTION

-28 March 2019

-Preamble: where the FCC M sits in each mod in code or out…

 Workgroup provided a summary of the FCC Methodology as follows in Table 5.

 Table 6: Workgroup summary of its FCC Methodology review